hatonthecat/Post-scarcity/README.md

 # Post-scarcity
 An analysis of a topic I initially embraced more than 10 years ago, but has now taken Silicon Valley by storm.

+A new generation of terrestrial citizens have learned what many have known for years: https://www.youtube.com/watch?v=FvMSjbXhfXw

 A lot in the effective acceleration circles believe in a concept called post-scarcity: https://en.wikipedia.org/wiki/Post-scarcity#Speculative_technology

 "Futurists who speak of "post-scarcity" suggest economies based on advances in automated manufacturing technologies,[4] often including the idea of self-replicating machines, the adoption of division of labour[8] which in theory could produce nearly all goods in abundance, given adequate raw materials and energy."